TheCakeIsNaOH/choco-remixer/README.md

 ## Todo

 - move more packages to no custom function, all declared in xml
 - implement nexus stuff
+	- update routing rule from list
+	- move internal packages to repo, download non-internal, display others
+	- quicker find-package

+- better way to check api key
-- change fuctions to use all passed things, not script variables
+- change functions to use all passed things, not script variables, and strings and whatnot
 - Checksum downloads
-- Logging, and support verbose
+- Logging, and support verbose well
 - Error checking and handling
 - Turn into proper module
 - Make individual package functions better